capsule-corp-ternoa/ternoa-sdk-starter/README.md

 ***Welcome 👋,***

 This tutorial is an interactive way to quickstart jumping into Ternoa SDK and start building on the chain.
-After going throw the three basic exercices, you will know **how to mint, retreive and sell an NFT**, by using our tools:
+After going throw the three basic exercices, you will know **how to mint, retrieve and sell an NFT**, by using our tools:

 - **Ternoa-js API**: _A Javascript tool_ it self based on the Polkadot.js API.
 This [npm package](https://www.npmjs.com/package/ternoa-js) offers developers a seamless experience to execute transactions (called extrinsics in Polkadot/Substrate ecosystem) on the Ternoa chain, and handles all the hard work for you.
 Get more information [here](https://github.com/capsule-corp-ternoa/ternoa-js).